dantleech/blog/content/posts/2026/05-16-day-18/index.md

 and "bicycle" were in there somewhere).

 ![Camera/IMG_20260516_135805_618_1.jpg](202605121958-giro.jpg)
+_2 Giorni di Brescia e Bergamo_

-10 minutes later I was at the religious property and was conversing with the daughter that studdied John Clare (whom I had never heard of and subsequently researched).
+10 minutes later I was at the religious property and was conversing with the daughter that studied John Clare (whom I had never heard of and subsequently researched).
 It 2PM and I have spent the rest of the day reading and napping.

 ![Camera/IMG_20260516_202443_145.jpg](202605161903-nunnery.jpg)